-Sourcing goods and services locally supports business development and economic growth in the local region, while potentially reducing procurement costs in the long term.
-Public disclosure and discussion of local procurement data enable local businesses to identify opportunities to become suppliers to the mine site, and local communities to engage with the company on its efforts to create a level playing field for local suppliers.
+A company that buys goods and services locally is able to support business development and economic growth in the local region.
+When a company gives information on local procurement, it is helping local businesses to identify opportunities to become suppliers to the mine site, and it is also showing how it is encouraging local businesses to become suppliers.

 - a.
-Does the company publicly disclose the amount of money it spends on goods and services from the local province/state? - b.
-Does the company publicly disclose the types of goods and services it sources from the local province/state? - c.
-Does the company discuss with local communities the targets of its programmes for local procurement?
+Publicly disclose the amount of money it spends on goods and services from the local area? - b.
+Publicly disclose the types of goods and services it buys from the local area? - c.
+Involve affected communities in the development of its local procurement programmes? - d.
+Actively involve women from affected communities in the development of its local procurement programmes?